Coufu/table-scroll-button/README.md

 - Shows/hides only if the table is larger than its container (even on window resize)
 - Clicking it scrolls the table to the right exactly one width of the container.
 - The button hides (via css class) when you can't scroll any further
-- Placement is based on table height or screen height (whichever is smaller)
+- Vertical placement is based on table height or screen height (whichever is smaller)

 ## To Do
 - Add basic CSS